directus/docs/content/tutorials/6.self-hosting/deploy-directus-to-an-ubuntu-server.md

 authors:
   - name: Yusuf Akorede
     title: Guest Author
+description: Learn how to deploy Directus on a Docker container on an Ubuntu server.
 ---
 In this tutorial, you will learn how to deploy a Directus application within a Docker container on an Ubuntu server and connect it to a custom domain.
 [Ubuntu](https://ubuntu.com/download/server) is a popular open source Linux distribution which is commonly available from hosting providers.